devismail2y/notashoppingnote-old/software-development/SD9.md

 ![](attachments/Pasted%20image%2020211027211907.png)

 Whats done mean?
-The state of done of product backlog is based on the customer The state of done of task backlog is based on the development team
+1. The state of done of product backlog is based on the customer.
+2. The state of done of task backlog is based on the development team.